stephengold/Maud/README.md

 ## Animations

-In jME, "animations" are named parts of a 3-D model, each with its own duration.
+In jME, "animations" are usually found as part of a 3-D model.
+Each animation has a name and a duration.

 Maud treats the model's bind pose like a zero-duration animation for many purposes.

-A real animation is stored in an AnimControl and composed of "tracks", usually bone tracks.
+A real animation is stored in an `AnimControl` and composed of "tracks", usually bone tracks.
 Each bone track transforms a single bone.
 An animation need not include a track for every bone.
 Maud refers to bones that have tracks in the loaded animation